LeapYa/Awesome-lianjia-data-analysis-system/README_en.md

 The frontend is built with Vue3 and Element Plus for the user interface, implementing data visualization through ECharts.
 The system also features user authentication, IP proxy management, and CAPTCHA processing to effectively counter Lianjia's anti-crawling mechanisms, ensuring stable and reliable data collection.

+**🚀 Ready to Use**: The project comes pre-configured with all environment settings.
+Simply clone the code and use `docker-compose up -d` to start the system with one command, no complex configuration required.

 ## Key Features

 ### Data Collection Features